Loading tools

 Models are imported from a repository.

 First select the repository from the drop-down, then click ‘Authorize’.
-You will be asked to provide credentials according to the repositories required authorisation method (see View & manage tenant resources).
+You will be asked to provide credentials (see View & manage tenant resources).

 Look for models to load